broadinstitute/wot/docs/cli_documentation.md

 One method of visualizing data in two or three dimensions is [Force-directed Layout Embedding (FLE)](https://en.wikipedia.org/wiki/Force-directed_graph_drawing).
 We compute this nearest neighbor graph in diffusion component space.
-We recommend using [forceatlas2](https://github.com/klarman-cell-observatory/forceatlas2) to run the force directed layout.
+We recommend using [forceatlas2](https://github.com/klarman-cell-observatory/forceatlas2) or [Gephi](https://gephi.org/) to run the force directed layout.
 You can generate a graph to use as input to the force directed layout using the command neighborhood_graph
 <hr/>